Business analyst vs system analyst. Get to know the difference between the two important IT roles. Read more!

 1. Business approach

-2. Analyzes the business processes
+2. Analyzes the business systems and processes

 3. Solves problems from a business perspective

-4. Domain knowledge
+4. Business domain knowledge

 5. Strong communication, and presentation skills